lightster/hub/_work-resources/hub-contributions.md

 ---
-title: Contributing to the Hub
+title: Contributing to Hub
 description: >
-  So you want to contribute to the Hub?
+  So you want to contribute to Hub?
 Find out how.
 icon: code-fork
 bg_color: '#6655aa'
 sort_order: 99